 - Sweet Veg with Hidden Starches (corn, bananas, sweet potatoes, sweet winter squash)

 Things That I Also Avoid For Other Reasons

 - Gluten.
-I’ve testing removing this on and off over the past 4 years and am clear that I generally do better without it.
-I bring it back in the fold on special occasions, with good results, and I have a hunch that a low carb diet helps me manage the occasional high quality gluten feast.
+I’ve tested removing this on and off over the past 4 years and am clear that I generally do better without it.
+I bring it back in the fold on special occasions, with good results, and I have a hunch that a low-carb diet helps me manage the occasional high-quality gluten feast.

 - Dairy.
 Correlates with acne, so I avoid it.

 - Mid / High Mercury Fish.
 Large fish like tuna, mackerel.
 Heavy metals stay in your body indefinitely and removing them through chelation is a pain.

 - Processed Foods.
 Generally speaking, there are almost always nasties hidden in here.

 - I don’t want to side-track us here but your body is probably designed to thrive fasted for upwards of a week, so skipping brekkie is no biggie.